surya-441/first-react/README.md

 ## Current setup:
 1. Using Node JS for running JS.
 2. Using Vite.
 Don't know why.
+UPDATE: I know now.
+Browser doesn't understand JSX.
+Vite converts JSX to JS and then some.
+But I **require** it now to convert JSX code.
 3. Using React JS.

 ## Setup guide: